In this Policy, we use the terms:

 “Agreement” refers to a written document which sets out the terms and conditions of the engagement of a specific Fiduciam entity and which describes the services to be provided and/or the terms of any such engagement, such as a facility agreement, platform agreement, personal guarantee, non-disclosure agreement, etc. Such Agreement terms should be relied upon in determining liability for the services provided.

-“you” and “your” (and other similar terms) to refer to our borrowers, guarantors, brokers, intermediaries, sub-contractors, investors, clients, contacts, suppliers, funding partners and job applicants and website visitors.
+“you” and “your” (and other similar terms) refer to our borrowers, guarantors, brokers, intermediaries, sub-contractors, investors, clients, contacts, suppliers, funding partners, directors, shareholders and ultimate beneficial owners where the aforementioned are legal entities, employees, job applicants and website visitors.

-From initial contact through to providing you with our services or working together in other ways, we may collect various Personal and Confidential Information about you.
-We may collect, store and use the following Personal and Confidential Information:
+From our initial contact with you through to providing you with our services or working together in other ways, we may collect various data (including Personal Data) about you and/or the company on behalf of which you act.
+We may collect, store and use the following data:

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 We use the following cookies:

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our sites.

 The ways in which we may use your Personal Data and other Confidential Data necessarily depends on the relationship you have with us.
 The list below (non-exhaustive) sets out the purposes for which we use your Personal Data and other Confidential Data:

 We are allowed to save and process your Personal Data because either you have given us consent or the processing is necessary for the purposes of our legitimate interests.